spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 You will add health pack pick-ups to the game.
 These pick-ups grant health to players who walk over them.

-To implement this feature you:
+To implement this feature you will:

 * Define a new [SpatialOS entity]({{urlRoot}}/content/glossary#spatialos-entity) called `HealthPickup` and define its [component properties]({{urlRoot}}/content/glossary#spatialos-component).
 * Add `HealthPickup` entities to the [snapshot]({{urlRoot}}/content/glossary#snapshot) so they appear in the [SpatialOS world]({{urlRoot}}/content/glossary#spatialos-world) at startup.